gitlabhq/gitlabhq/doc/development/documentation/index.md

 The directories `/workflow/`, `/gitlab-basics/`, `/university/`, and `/articles/` have been **deprecated** and the majority their docs have been moved to their correct location in small iterations.
-Please don't create new docs in these folders.
+Please do not create new docs in these folders.
+Organize docs by product area and subject, not type.

 ### Documentation files